PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 According to a study, the first game would be ideal to introduce User Experience to players as the different in-game tools showcase creative way to build up Super Mario levels alongside a simple and understandable design.

-The following link show the Concept Arts for each menu of the software made by #####:
+The following link show the Concept Arts for each menu of the software made by Figma:

 -